Gundaroo Tiller is the farm based tool, equipment & information supply business for:

 Market Gardening Masterclass

-We have just had a really successful masterclass here on the farm.
+Our early spring masterclass here on the farm was extremely successful.
 Thank you to all the amazing participants and to Milkwood Permaculture for being so supportive of us during these absolutely packed 3 days.

 There are already people booking for the next course 20 - 22 March, 2015, an autumn workshop with the same content but a different feel to our early spring masterclasses.